carlosvouking/carlosvouking.github.io/_posts/2018-06-11-Git as a stupid content tracker-:-its internal working principles.md

 One question which might be raised is where the string **'deep learning'** stored ?
 It has been encrypted within the file and because of the compression that git makes to save space, this file within the **'b0'** folder can't just be opened.
 However to look at its content, git provides the following command:
-**'git cat-file '**,  which takes the name of the file as the argument with an attribute of choice appended to it.
+**'git cat-file '**,  which takes the name of the file as the argument with the **-t** attribute appended to it to tell more about the type of the file.